ritvikindupuri/GlyphBreaker/README.md

 ## Getting Started: Local Setup

-Follow these instructions to run NexusProbe on your local machine.
+Follow these instructions to run GlyphBreaker on your local machine.

 ### Prerequisites